 Salon Culture

-In her free time, Kate hosts salons in Oxford and Paris where literature, philosophy, the arts, the sciences and more are discussed in a welcoming space open to all ages, genders and backgrounds.
+In her spare time, Kate hosts salons in Oxford and Paris where literature, philosophy, the arts, the sciences and more are discussed in a welcoming space open to all.
 The aim of the salon is to encourage empathy, critical thinking and engagement with different perspectives among a diverse audience, as well as bridging the gap between academia and the wider public.

 The first salon appeared in Italy in the sixteenth century before flourishing in France throughout the seventeenth and eighteenth centuries.
-The salon hostess, or salonnière, would open her home, welcoming others to engage in discussion about varied topics.
-Although the salon may have had elitist connotations in the past, today all members of society are encouraged to participate.
+The salon hostess, or salonnière, would open her home, welcoming others to engage in discussion about varied topics

 Attending a salon is a great way to learn about a topic that is entirely new to you or deepen your knowledge of an already familiar field.
 The best talks cater to both beginners and experts of a given subject.
 Past talks include:

-Following the talk, questions and a lively discussion ensue.
-Exchanging ideas in a convivial setting unites otherwise disparate sections of society and improves one’s ability to empathise and think flexibly.
-Offerings of wine and cheese are encouraged and the evening ends with a musical performance or a poetry reading.
-Attending a salon will introduce you to new friends, enliven your mind and enrich your soul.
+Following the talk, questions and discussion ensue.
+The evening ends with a musical performance or a poetry reading.
+Exchanging ideas in a convivial setting will introduce you to new friends and enliven your mind.
 Curiosity, creativity, logic, emotion and sensitivity are all fostered in the diverse space of the salon.

 To find out more about salon culture and attend a salon, follow @litteracoeursalon on Instagram or send Kate an email at catherine.sligo@mod-langs.ox.ac.uk